-A lot can go wrong over the course of a construction project.
+A construction project can be at high risk for errors and other issues.
 With so much at stake, it is important to protect your company’s investment and stake in each development.
-This typically starts with instituting thorough, carefully reviewed contracts that lay out each participant’s involvement and obligations with the project, including terms for dispute resolution.
+This typically starts with instituting carefully reviewed contracts laying out each participant’s obligations, including terms for dispute resolution.
 A robust contract will protect everyone’s interests if and when a problem develops.

-If you are facing a construction issue that may require litigation, do not hesitate to call (585) 294-0303 or contact us online.
+Are you facing a construction issue that may require litigation?
+Call our Rochester attorneys at (585) 294-0303 or contact us online.

 Construction conflicts that require litigation or mandatory arbitration to resolve come in many varieties and complexities.
-Some may be brought by a construction company against a property owner, while others will require your business to take action against a construction vendor to limit or recover losses.
+Some may be brought by a construction company against a property owner.
+Others will require your business to take action against a construction vendor to limit or recover losses.

 A project that is poorly constructed could later become unsafe and consequently cause serious injuries, placing your business in legal jeopardy.
-Often, problems can be discovered in the course of building inspections.
-Even if a problem is caught before a project has completed, a failure to use sufficient materials or labor will result in delays and the need for additional resources.
-In other words, if a construction company fails to build to the standard that they agreed to and has consequently added additional costs to your project, litigation may be necessary to recover the damages.
+Even if a problem is caught before project completion, failure to use sufficient materials or labor will result in delays and the need for additional resources.

 Construction Delays and Missed Deadlines

-Missed deadlines or construction delays can also lead to litigation.
 Almost all construction projects will have a schedule and deadlines included in agreements made between property owners and construction companies.
-Typically, “time is of the essence.”
-In many situations, late penalties will be set for situations where a vendor needs additional days or weeks to complete the project to the state of completion that was agreed upon.
+Late penalties will often be set for when a vendor needs additional days or weeks to complete the project.

-When your business and a construction company agree to work together, one of the most prominent elements of the resulting contract will be the terms of payment.
-A robust agreement will include deliverables a construction company must meet to trigger payouts; they might be disbursed on a milestone schedule or be contracted into one or two bulk payments.
+When your business works with a construction company, one of the most important aspects of the resulting contract will be payment terms.
+A robust agreement will include deliverables a construction company must meet to trigger payouts.
+These might be disbursed on a milestone schedule or be contracted into one or two bulk payments.
 In most situations, construction companies will not receive the entirety of their compensation until the project has been completed.

-A construction company may nonetheless attempt to sue, even if they measurably failed to meet deliverables.
-Because litigating these types of lawsuits can be a costly, resource-consuming endeavor, you should consult with lawyers experienced in these matters to weigh whether it makes sense to fight out a conflict in court versus working to identify a compromise, which could include partial payment.
+However, even if they neglected their responsibilities, construction companies will often threaten litigation if they are not paid in full.
+Because litigating these types of lawsuits can be a resource-consuming endeavor, you should consult with lawyers experienced in these matters.
+Our attorneys can weigh whether it makes sense to fight out a conflict in court.
+Where possible, we can help you identify a compromise, which could include partial payment.

-Schedule a confidential consultation with our team by calling (585) 294-0303 or contacting us online.
+Schedule a confidential consultation with our team by calling (585) 294-0303 or contacting our law firm online.